DrorHarari/keypirinha-ppl/README.md

 ## Release Notes ##

 **V0.8**
-- Add 'encoding' when adding a vcf file in the plugin configuration (default remains utf-8)
+- Can now specify the encoding to use when adding a vcf file in the plugin configuration (default remains utf-8)
-- Add support for custom VCARD tags like MS Outlook, vcard-version 2.1 which produces tags like `TEL;WORK;VOICE:` rather than the default `TEL;TYPE=WORK:`
+- Can now work with custom VCARD tags like that of MS Outlook, vcard-version 2.1 which produces tags like `TEL;WORK;VOICE:` rather than the default `TEL;TYPE=WORK:`

 **V0.7**
 - Show relevant phone number with the relevant action